mndewitt/wp_starter/README.md

 # wp_starter
-bash script to install WordPress locally in one step, using WP-CLI/
+bash script to install WordPress locally in one step, using WP-CLI.

 Install WP-CLI using the instructions here: http://wp-cli.org/

+Tailor it to your needs, with the appropriate creds...

-If you are using MAMP, add the following lines to your .bash_profile to add mysql and MAMP PHP to your path:
+If you are using MAMP, add the following lines to your .bash_profile, to add mysql and MAMP PHP to your path:

 ```